godwins3/sample_admin_dashboard/README.md

-# JISORT SACCO DASHBOARD
+# CTN STAFF DASHBOARD

-Jisort is a local psp that focuses on micro loans
+CTN is an agricultural startup in Kenya that aims to link farmers to the market

 ## Overview